 The Compliance function supports and advises the business on the identification, measurement and management of its regulatory, financial crime and conduct risks.
-It is accountable for maintaining the compliance standards and framework within which the Company operates, and monitoring and reporting on its compliance risk profile.
+It is also accountable for monitoring and reporting on the Company's compliance risk profile.

-The Actuarial function is accountable for actuarial methodology, reporting to the relevant governing body on the adequacy of reserves and capital requirements, as well as underwriting and reinsurance arrangements.
+The Actuarial function is accountable for actuarial methodology, reporting to the relevant governing body on the adequacy of reserves and capital requirements, as well as on underwriting and reinsurance arrangements.